07-priyanshu/Codeforces-Friends-Tracker/README.md

-## This is a chrome extension build to track your friends' solutions to a particular codeorces problem from the problemset.
+## This is a chrome extension build to track your friends' solutions to a particular codeorces problem.
 Be it your friends or your favourite Grandmasters, use this extension to view their solutions for a codeforces problem.

 # Demo Video